cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 - The full set of satellite columns is determined from the relation with the most columns.
 - relations with different column outcome will fail the consistency check
-- all relations, the satellites contributes must be covered by the parent
+- all relations, the satellites contributes must be known by the parent

 The simple common model use case is covered by participating on the main(unnamed) relation when without any declaration.